From the 90 applications we received, Arts OutWest has been able to fund 27 grants to the value of $36,340.

 A total of $36,340 will be distributed throughout the Central West from Arts OutWest’s Arts Restart Micro Grants.
 Grants range from $450 to $2000.

-That still leaves many, many worthy applications unfunded so we are now planning a fundraising campaign specifically to support more Micro Grant requests.
-Watch this space.
-We’re also actively looking at other ways to support as many of the applicants as possible.
+We’re also actively looking at other ways to support as many of the unsuccessful applicants as possible.

 Thank you to all the applicants for putting the time into your proposals and for the widely supportive response we’ve received from many of those who didn’t make the list but understand just how competitive this grants round was.